Cyberdog90/3Bit_Movie_Converter/README.md

 If you feel interesting, please cooperate with us.

-We are not familiar with github and english.
+But, we are not familiar with github and english.

 ### Sample Movie